 Each significant milestone in the fundraising process should be celebrated.
 This helps people involved in the fundraiser feel connected with the fundraiser’s progress and with others who are supporting the cause.
 Before starting the fundraising campaign, it’s important to identify what these milestones are so when you do reach them, you are prepared for what to say about what reaching that fundraising milestone means.
 It could be that when your fundraising campaign reaches $5,000 you’re able to give supporters something special, or it could mean that your business will have enough funds to add an extra layer of health protection for your employees.
 Whatever the case may be, celebrate it with the backers of your fundraising campaign!

 Creating a successful social media fundraiser isn’t easy but it is possible with some careful planning and help from others.
-We hope that this information is able to help you reach your social fundraising goals on your campaign.
+We hope that this information is able to help you hone your nonprofit’s social strategy and reach your campaign’s fundraising goals.